Ed94/SectoredLang/Docs/Platform Toolchain.md

 symbols:
     context             Provides a designated named context unit for a project description         Description for context
-    modules             States what backend modules to use for program specification layers              Specifies which language layers are implicity allowed.
-(To allow none, leave empty) explicit layers     Whether or not layers may be explicitly allowed within units alias               Specifies either the model language standard or support for an external language syntax dependencides       States what external packages this context depends on alias               Allows for in context appending of the current alias set (intended for small additions) units/files         Used to specify what units or files are associated with the context entrypoint          Specifies the execution entrypoint (if the context is a program)
+    LTP                 States what backend modules to use for program specification layers              Specifies which language layers are implicity allowed.
+(To allow none, leave empty) explicit layers     Whether or not layers may be explicitly allowed within units alias               Specifies either the model language standard or support for an external language syntax dependencides       States what external packages this context depends on alias               Allows for in context appending of the current alias set (intended for small additions) units/files         Used to specify what units or files are associated with the context exec                Specifies the execution entrypoint (if the context is a program)
 </pre>

 ## .bp                     Blueprint